commonsharp/SurvivalProject-Server/README.md

 **Not going to work on hokey mode because I can't fucking score a goal -_-"**

-**~~Got a job interview next week so I'm going to take a break and continue the development next week~~** - Actually I have more time than I previously thought.

 # Built-in chat commands
 Apparently Survival Project has some built in commands.
 Unfortunately, most of them are in Korean.
 Type /macro in-game to see those commands.